fieldbrave/fieldbrave/README.md

 - 👋 Hi, I’m @fieldbrave
 - 👀 I’m interested in learning English
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning english and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me call 17776097532 or send email to fieldbrave@126.com